Unintentional Firearm Injury

 What You Can Do

 Clinicians can play a crucial role in reducing unintentional firearm injury.
 Nonetheless, few providers have conversations with patients about the risks, or provide guidance to families about safer storage.
+In fact, survey research suggests that fewer than 8% of US gun owners who live with children have ever had a clinician speak with them about firearm safety.14

-Barriers cited include lack of time, not knowing how to counsel patients and caregivers, and fear of alienating patients.14 Many clinicians do not know that if patients or parents choose to keep guns in the home, they should be stored securely (locked up, unloaded, with ammunition locked separately).
+Barriers cited include lack of time, not knowing how to counsel patients and caregivers, and fear of alienating patients.15 Many clinicians do not know that if patients or parents choose to keep guns in the home, they should be stored securely (locked up, unloaded, with ammunition locked separately).

 Clinicians should make clear that questions about the presence of firearms in the home are solely about risk reduction.
 These questions can be framed in the same way as questions about other household risks, such as water heaters, medications, and swimming pools.
 Clinicians should advise all patients and caregivers who have firearms at home to store them: